Key Takeaways:

 Is your organisation seeking DGR status or are you wanting start a philanthropic foundation or other type of charity?

-Please contact Dan Saunders, Senior Associate and/or a member of the Social and Community Services team.
+Please contact Dan Saunders, Senior Associate or Jonathan Teh, Principal.
 We would be happy to provide more detailed advice tailored to your circumstances and objectives or to assist with the establishment of your charity.

 Subscribe to these alerts to be provided our updates on #fixDGR reform.